valkey-io/valkey-doc/docs/reference/modules/_index.md

 you don't need to free replies (but you still could if you wish to release memory ASAP).

-## Returning values from Redis commands
+## Returning values from Valkey commands

-Like normal Redis commands, new commands implemented via modules must be able to return values to the caller.
-The API exports a set of functions for this goal, in order to return the usual types of the Redis protocol, and arrays of such types as elements.
+Like normal Valkey commands, new commands implemented via modules must be able to return values to the caller.
+The API exports a set of functions for this goal, in order to return the usual types of the Valkey protocol, and arrays of such types as elements.
 Also errors can be returned with any error string and code (the error code is the initial uppercase letters in the error message, like the "BUSY" string in the "BUSY the sever is busy" error